-1. Crate training can help controlling your dog aggressive and whining attitude.
+- Crate training can help control your dog’s aggressive and whining attitude.
 This is very important!
 You can lose your mind when your dog barking all night long.
 But with crate training, you can control negative behaviors from your dog.

 German Shepherd Crate

-Before doing crate training, let’s first find out what kind of crate that your dog need.
-There are several types of crates available for German Shepherd: the collapsible wire mesh type, the plastic vari-kennel, and the wooden box
+Before doing crate training, let’s first find out what kind of crate that your dog needs.
+There are several types of crates available for German shepherds: the collapsible wire mesh type, the plastic vari-kennel, and the wooden box.

-1. The crate needs to have enough room.
-Your dog must be able to do it activities comfortably inside the crate, like sleep or sit around.
+- The crate needs to have enough room.
+Your dog must be able to do its activities comfortably inside the crate, like sleep or sit around.

-5. The crate should have a plenty supply of fresh water, so your dog can drink anytime, day and night.
+- The crate should have plenty of supply of fresh water, so your dog can drink anytime, day and night.

-6. You can add few toys for your dog to play.
+- You can add a few dog toys for your dog to play.

 How Much Does It Cost?

-A quick search on Amazon can give you the price range between $100 to $300 for wire type crate.
-For the plastic type crate, the price range is between $30 to $100, and for the wooden box type crate, the price range is between $100 to $600.
+For the plastic-type crate, the price range is between $30 to $100, and for the wooden box type crate, the price range is between $100 to $600.